-When the potatoes are done, most of the water will have evaporated or been sucked up by the potatoes... no need to drain those important vitamins away!
+When the potatoes are done, most of the water will have evaporated or been sucked up by the potatoes.

-Mash potatoes in cooking pot.
-I like to use a masher and ricer combined that makes the BEST creamy mashed potatoes, ever.
+I like to use a masher and ricer combination that makes the BEST creamy mashed potatoes, ever.

-If you prefer your potatoes to be fluffy as I do, transfer the hot potatoes to your stand mixing bowl.
-(Be careful.
-The potatoes will be very hot!)
+If you prefer your potatoes to be very soft and fluffy as I do, transfer the hot potatoes to your stand mixing bowl.

 You have to whip them to get them

-to lighten and fluff up, but you can't whip them too much or their
+to lighten and fluff up, but you can't whip Easy Potato Recipes too much or their

 texture will change.